codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 toc: true
 ---

 Codefresh Hosted GitOps can be used with any popular Continuous Integration (CI) solution, not just with Codefresh CI.

-You can connect any external CI solution to Codefresh, such as GitHub Actions for example, to take care of common CI tasks such as building/testing/scanning source code, with Codefresh Hosted GitOps still responsible for the deployment, including image enrichment and reporting.
+GitHub Actions is one of the external CI solutions that you can connect to Codefresh.
+GitHub Actions handles the common CI tasks such as building/testing/scanning source code, and Codefresh Hosted GitOps handles the deployment, including image enrichment and reporting.
 See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).

 ### Codefresh Marketplace GitHub Action

-To support the integration between GitHub Actions and Codefresh, we have created a dedicated action in the [Codefresh marketplace](https://github.com/marketplace/actions/codefresh-report-image){:target="\_blank"}.
-The action combines image enrichment and reporting through integrations with tracking tools, such as Jira, and container registries, such as DockerHub or Quay.
+To support the integration between GitHub Actions and Codefresh, we have created a dedicated action in the [Codefresh marketplace for GitHub Actions](https://github.com/marketplace/actions/codefresh-report-image){:target="\_blank"}.
+The action combines image enrichment and reporting through integrations with tracking tools and container registries.

 Use the action in the following manner: